ibergis/ibergis.github.io/docs/ibergis/for-users/user-manual/installation.rst

 Iber is a two-dimensional hydraulic model for the simulation of free surface flow distributed for free in English and Spanish.

-To download it we must to be registered in the `official website <https://www.iberaula.es/54/iber-model/downloads>`_.
+To download it we must be registered in the `official website <https://www.iberaula.es/54/iber-model/downloads>`_.

 .. figure:: img/installation/download_iber.png